MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/usmt-common-issues.md

 **Resolution:** Run the ScanState and LoadState tools from within an account with administrative credentials.
  --->

-### <a href="" id="i-included-migapp-xml-in-the-migration--but-some-pst-files-aren-t-migrating-"></a>I included MigApp.xml in the migration, but some PST files aren't migrating.
+### <a href="" id="i-included-migapp-xml-in-the-migration--but-some-pst-files-aren-t-migrating-"></a> I included MigApp.xml in the migration, but some PST files aren't migrating

 **Cause:** The `MigApp.xml` file migrates only the PST files that are linked to Outlook profiles.